kiruko1025/notes/University of Miami/2025SPRING/CSC317/notes/Intro.md

 ### Loop Invariant
-Initialization - must be true before first iter Maintenance - still true after iteration
+Initialization - must be true before first iteration Maintenance - still true after iteration
 Termination - can tell the answer is right by some property